You have an admission decision, now what?

 Q: Am I on the waitlist automatically?

-A: No, you received an invite to join the waitlist, but you need to tell us if you want that space on the waitlist.
-Please go to MAP@Berkeley, and follow the instructions to remain on the waitlist (opt-in).
-Remember, if you want to remain on the waitlist, you must let us know by 11:59 PM, May 15, 2024 Pacific Time.
+A: No, you received an offer for space on the waitlist, but you need to tell us if you want to remain on the waitlist.
+Please go to MAP@Berkeley, and follow the instructions to opt-in to the waitlist.

 Q: What are my chances of being admitted to UC Berkeley after being on the waitlist?

-A: Because we will not know until early June whether any spaces will become available and because the waitlist is not ranked, our staff will not be able to forecast any student's chances of being admitted.
-Should spaces become available, our review will focus primarily on your original application.
+A: Because we will not know until early June whether any spaces will become available and because the waitlist is not ranked, our staff will not be able to predict any student's chances of being admitted.
+Should spaces become available, our decision will be made using your original application.
 The percent of students admitted from the waitlist depends on the number of enrollment spaces we have available and the number of students who opt-in to the waitlist.

 Q: Is the waitlist ranked?